 Extras and benefits

-- BT Sport - Free use of the BT Sport mobile app is included for up to 24 months, depending on your plan.
+- BT Sport - Free use of the BT Sport mobile app for three months, depending on your plan.

-- Apple Music - Six months' free subscription is included, and listening to music via the app won't come out of your data allowance.
+- Apple Music - Six months' free subscription is included with certain plans, and listening to music via the app won't come out of your data allowance.

 - Shared or family plans - These plans let you share your mobile data allowance across multiple EE SIM cards - a great way to get your money's worth as a family.

-- Home broadband - EE's home broadband is pretty decent - see our review here - and if you're both a broadband and mobile customer, you get an extra 5GB of mobile data every month.
+- Home broadband - EE's home broadband is pretty decent - see our review here - and if you're both a broadband and mobile customer, you get a boost to your mobile data allowance every month

 - Mobile broadband - EE also has a range of mobile broadband deals, including pocket Wi-Fi, dongles, data SIM cards.
 Occasionally you'll find special offers here for existing mobile customers.